The Unhailed, Underappreciated Emergency Responders

 “The first thing I’m thinking about is my crew,” Ashton/ Island Park foreman Ryan Wright added.
 “At that point, there are no traffic devices, there’s not time and it’s not the priority.
 It’s just our guy in the middle of everything trying to help.”

-Very recently, Driggs/ St. Anthony Foreman Lucas Richins witnessed what all ITD foreman prioritize and fear the most.
+Very recently, Driggs/ St. Anthony Foreman Lucas Richins witnessed what all ITD foremen prioritize and fear the most.
 An ITD maintenance worker was hit after a distracted driver ran through a roadblock while powerline repair work was being done on SH-33.

 So not only are ITD employees unhailed first responders, they’re also the underappreciated workers putting their lives on the line every day.
 Earlier this year, three of Loosli’s crew were removing hazards from I-15 when a semi grazed the side of their vehicle, damaging the rear end and taking off the driver’s side mirror.
 A mere two inches would’ve changed the outcome of that incident entirely.